 1:30 p.m.

-Jessica Voltolini, Chief of Staff and Tony Palmer, Chief Legal Counsel, Department of Education & Workforce
+Jessica Voltolini, chief of staff, and and Tony Palmer, chief legal counsel, Ohio Department of Education and Workforce

-Join leaders from the state Department of Education and Workforce as they review the DEW regulations, guidance and policies that directly impacted educators, administrators and districts this year.
-Review the most frequently asked legal questions that DEW is receiving from districts across the state.
+Leaders from the Ohio Department of Education and Workforce (ODEW) review regulations, guidance and policies that directly impacted educators, administrators and districts this year.
+Get answers to the most frequently asked legal questions they are receiving from districts.

 2:30 p.m.